The New England Journal of Medicine March 01, 2018

 Bottom Line

-In this large, pragmatic, single-center trial of noncritically ill adults, the use of balanced crystalloids compared with normal saline for intravenous fluid resuscitation in the emergency department did not increase hospital-free days but was associated with a lower incidence of major adverse kidney events within 30 days (MAKE30).
+In noncritically ill adults presenting to the emergency department, resuscitation with balanced crystalloids compared to normal saline did not increase hospital-free days but was associated with a modest decrease in major adverse kidney events.

 Key Findings